-An informal consultation was concluded March 7, 2002.
-As a result of the informal consultation, the NMFS Regional Administrator determined that fishing activities conducted under the Coral Reef Ecosystems FMP are not likely to adversely affect endangered or threatened species or critical habitat under NMFS's jurisdiction.
+An informal consultation completed by NMFS in March 2002 concluded that fishing activities conducted under the Coral Reef Ecosystems FMP are not likely to adversely affect endangered or threatened species or critical habitat under NMFS's jurisdiction.
 On May 22, 2002, the USFWS concurred with the determination of NMFS that the activities conducted under the Coral Reef Ecosystems FMP are not likely to adversely affect listed species under USFWS's exclusive jurisdiction (i.e., seabirds and terrestrial plants) and listed species shared with NMFS (i.e., sea turtles).
-The management and conservation measures contained in this FEP for targeting coral reef species are being carried forth (i.e., maintained without change) from the Coral Reef Ecosystems FMP and no additional measures are proposed at this time.
-Therefore, the Council believes that the proposed coral reef fishing activities conducted under this FEP are not likely to jeopardize the continued existence of any threatened or endangered species under NMFS's jurisdiction or destroy or adversely modify any critical habitat.
+The management and conservation measures contained in this FEP for targeting coral reef species are being carried forth from the Coral Reef Ecosystems FMP and no additional measures are proposed at this time.
+Therefore, the Council believes that coral reef fishing activities under this FEP not likely to jeopardize the continued existence of any threatened or endangered species under NMFS's jurisdiction or destroy or adversely modify critical habitat.